Vahsir7/markdown-viewer/answers.md

 5. **What are Legal Rights?**
    Legal rights are rights that are granted and protected by the law and can be enforced by the judiciary.

-Here are the answers to the questions in the image:

 1. **Explain the importance of the Indian Constitution:**
    The Indian Constitution is significant because it establishes the fundamental legal framework of the country, ensures the separation of powers among government organs, protects citizens' fundamental rights, promotes social justice and equality, and maintains the unity and integrity of India.